Every business is interested in growing. And inorder to measure their growth they need to measure various KPIs.

 This KPI example offers an ideal overview of the progress of your sales department, drilling down on sales KPIs such as sales growth, sales targets, ARPU, CAC, and CLV.

-This report empowers sales managers to take a full snapshot of their sales operations without losing any data, enabling them to create an extensive sales report.
+This key performance indicator report empowers sales managers to take a full snapshot of their sales operations without losing any data, enabling them to create an extensive sales report.